Sup2point0/discord.sc/source/embed.md

 ## `clearFields`

-Clear fields from the embed.
+Clears fields from the embed.

 ```coffee
 func embed.clearFields(